Deb Burch, Chair

 Email : firstname.lastname@example.org

-the student develops skills, confidence, and judgment.
+and labs the student develops confidence, hands-on skills, and problem-solving techniques

 Applicants to the Culinary Arts Department programs must be able to meet the following

 - Perform lab functions while standing on their feet for up to five hours daily.

 - Be proficient in reading (for guest checks, recipes, and instructional manuals) and